• Skip to primary navigation

 Remember those 2 or three colors you picked for your tree?
 You are also going to use those colors and possibly a neutral metallic (silver, gold, copper, etc.) for your ornament colors.

 But you don’t want all the same size of ornaments because that’s boring.
-I like to get about 5 or 6 really large ornaments and nestle them in the branches of my tree – mostly in the bottom two thirds as they will be too big for the top.
-You can use green pipe cleaners like these, to adhere them to the branches if you’re concerned about them falling off.
+I like to get about 5 or 6 really large ornaments and nestle them in the branches of my tree – mostly in the bottom two-thirds as they will be too big for the top.
+You can use green pipe cleaners, to adhere them to the branches if you’re concerned about them falling off.

 Once you have added your large ornaments, you can fill in with the rest of your ornaments in “holes” and to cover the inner “bends” of your ribbon like below.